jerbs/fsidx/cli/doc/fsidx.1.md

 For variants, except **`glob`**, of the open command the `\o` can be omitted.
 For the glob only variant the `\o` is required to distinguish it from a locate query.

+For long options completions (tab) and hints (right cursor) are provided.

 ## HELP

 The **help** subcommand displays available options and subcommands.